Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Introduction and main results

-\begin{remark} As a corollary we see that typically $2M_n-\MM_n$ is about $\frac{d-1}2 b_n \log(a_n/b_n)$; more precisely, \eqref{t1a} and \eqref{max2} imply
+\begin{remark} As a corollary we see that typically $2M_n-M^{(2)}_n$ is about $\frac{d-1}2 b_n \log(a_n/b_n)$; more precisely, (\ref{t1a}) and (\ref{max2}) imply

-It can be seen from the proof below that if we order $X_1,\dots,X_n$ as $X_{(1)},\dots,X_{(n)}$ with $M_n=|X_{(1)}|\ge\dots\ge|X_{(n)}|$, then the probability that $\MM_n$ is attained by a pair including $X_{(1)}$ tends to 0; the reason is that the other large vectors $X_{(2)},\dots$ probably are not almost opposite to $X_{(1)}$.
+It can be seen from the proof below that if we order $X_1,\ldots,X_n$ as $X_{(1)},\ldots, X_{(n)}$ with $M_n=|X_{(1)}|\ge\cdots\ge|X_{(n)}|$, then the probability that $M^{(2)}_n$ is attained by a pair including $X_{(1)}$ tends to 0; the reason is that the other large vectors $X_{(2)},\ldots$ probably are not almost opposite to $X_{(1)}$.
 However, if we consider points $X_i$ such that $|X_i|$ is close to $M_n$, with a suitable margin, then there will be many such points, and it is likely that some pair will be almost opposite.
-There is a trade-off between what we lose in length and what we lose in angle, and the proof of the theorem is based on finding the right balance. \end{remark}
+There is a trade-off between what we lose in length and what we gain in angle, and the proof of the theorem is based on finding the right balance. \end{remark}

 We now give two special versions of the main result that are more conveniently stated, and are most likely to be useful in applications.
-The proofs of these 2 theorems are given in \refS{Spf2}.
+The proofs of these two theorems are given in Section~\ref{Spf2}.